 Indiana Fletcher Williams

 Indiana Fletcher Williams (1828-1900) directed in her will that, aside from a few legacies to family and friends, her estate be used to establish a school for young women in memory of her daughter, Daisy.
-Her father, Elijah Fletcher, had spent his early adulthood as a schoolteacher and believed strongly in the importance of a solid education.
-He sent all of his children away to school (the sons attended Yale).
+Her father, Elijah Fletcher, had spent his early adulthood as a schoolteacher and believed strongly in the importance of a fine education.
+He sent his children away to school and also sent Indiana, her sister Elizabeth and her brother Sidney on a Grand Tour of Europe and the Holy Land to finish their education.
 Born and raised in Lynchburg, Indiana attended the school of Georgetown Visitation Convent in Washington, D.C. (now Georgetown Visitation Preparatory School).
 She subsequently attended St. Mary’s Hall (now Doane Academy) in Burlington, N.J., and later toured Europe with her sister and one of her brothers.
-An accomplished manager who steered her property safely through the turmoil of the Civil War and a savvy investor during her widowhood, she left an estate worth more than $1 million and encompassing over 8,000 acres.
-Despite objections from some family members, her bequest launched Sweet Briar College in 1901.
+She left an estate worth more than $1 million and encompassing over 8,000 acres.
+Despite legal challenges from some family members, her bequest launched Sweet Briar College in 1901.

-Maria Georgiana (Daisy) Williams, the only child of Indiana Fletcher and James Henry Williams, was born Sept.
+Maria Georgiana ("Daisy") Williams, the only child of Indiana Fletcher and James Henry Williams, was born Sept.
 10, 1867.
-She passed away from an inherited disease, thought to have been antitrypsin deficiency, on Jan.
-22, 1884.
-She is buried with her family on the Sweet Briar College campus, at Monument Hill.
+She passed away on Jan.
+22, 1884, from an inherited disease thought to have been antitrypsin deficiency (the result of which can be symptoms similar to those of chronic obstructive pulmonary disease or to cirrhosis of the liver).
+She is buried with her parents and her grandfather Elijah Fletcher on the Sweet Briar College campus at Monument Hill.